gristilaramollari/data_analytics/README.md

 Tools: Power BI
 Libraries: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, Dplyr, Caret, ggplot2 (and more) Usage
 The projects primarily serve as a showcase of my data analytics skills.
-Feel free to consult the information provided in each project for insights and analysis.

 # Acknowledgments
 I would like to express my gratitude to Ubiqum, the bootcamp school that has played a crucial role in my journey.

 # Contact Information
-Email: your@email.com
+Email: gristilaramollari99@gmail.com
-LinkedIn: Your LinkedIn Profile
+LinkedIn: Your LinkedIn Profile: Gristila Ramollari

 #